 WDNR and the United States Environmental Protection Agency (EPA) define and monitor a series of contaminants known as criteria air pollutants.
-Each county meets all primary and secondary standards, which regulations used to evaluate the air quality Therefore, the entire region is in an attainment zone, meaning there are no specific regulations needed to remedy air pollution issues at this time.
+Each county meets all primary and secondary standards, which are regulations used to evaluate air quality.
+Therefore, the entire Region is in an attainment zone, meaning there are no additional regulations needed to remedy air pollution issues at this time.